iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating

 ## Release notes for version 2.0.8
-* We upgrade the cerebellum removal performance.
+* We upgraded the cerebellum removal performance.
 * The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release208`.

 ## Release notes for version 2.0.5